 The Hazard:

-In a warehouse, a forklift operator rushes to meet a tight deadline, skipping the required pedestrian check.
-Elsewhere, an experienced butcher bypasses the pusher plate to move faster.
-These shortcuts often lead to “near-miss” collisions or direct contact with moving parts—risking serious injuries.
+During a busy shift, a stocker operating a motorized pallet jack rushes down an aisle, skipping the required check for pedestrians at an intersection.
+Elsewhere, an experienced butcher bypasses the pusher plate on a slicer to move faster.
+These shortcuts can lead to collisions or direct contact with moving parts—risking serious injuries.

 Safety signage and reminders about safe speeds and process steps.